-This page is about Eco Church, the Christian environmental scheme for churches run by A Rocha UK.
+Eco Church is an interdenominational Christian environmental awards scheme for churches.
+It is run by A Rocha UK.

 Eco Church provides tools to help churches weave their response to environmental issues into all they do.